-- 1) High school graduates. - 2) Applicants who are 18 years of age or older. - Applicants who are under 18 years of age but have passed the GED (General Educational Development) test or the California High School Proficiency Exam. - Applicants who are concurrently enrolled in the K-12 system, or are approved for home study, based on the following guidelines: - Student is 14 years of age or older or has completed the eighth grade or higher. - Los Medanos College may accept special admission students for enrollment in advanced academic and vocational degree applicable credit courses provided they have (1) obtained written parental consent\, (2) acquired a written recommendation of the principal or have an affidavit of home schooling, (3) demonstrated adequate preparation in the discipline to be studied, and (4) availed themselves of all opportunities to enroll in equivalent courses through their school of attendance. - Special admit students are limited to enrolling in no more then seven units in fall and spring terms and four units during summer sessions. - Special admit students are only allowed to enroll in semester-length courses on a space available basis no earlier than the last three days of registration before each fall and spring term begins and no earlier than the last three days of registration before the desired short-term course begins. - Special admit students 14-15 years of age or those wishing to appeal the unit limit must attend a special orientation session with their parent or guardian.
-Dates and times may be found on the college's web site. - Special admission students shall conform to all LMC academic policies and regulations, as well as the code of conduct expected of all students.
+- 1) Applicants who are 18 years of age or older. - 2) High school graduates. - 3) Applicants who have passed the GED (General Educational Development) test or the California High School Proficiency Exam. - 4) Applicants who are concurrently enrolled in the K-12 system, or are approved for home study, based on the following guidelines: - Student is 14 years of age or older or has completed the eighth grade or higher. - Los Medanos College may accept special admission students for enrollment in advanced academic and vocational degree applicable credit courses provided they have (1) obtained written parental consent\, (2) acquired a written recommendation of the principal or have an affidavit of home schooling, (3) demonstrated adequate preparation in the discipline to be studied, and (4) availed themselves of all opportunities to enroll in equivalent courses through their school of attendance. - Special admit students are limited to enrolling in no more then seven units in fall and spring terms and five units during summer sessions. - Special admit students 14-15 years of age or those wishing to appeal the unit limit must attend a special orientation session with their parent or guardian.
+Dates and times may be found on the college's web site.
+An on-line version is also available on the website. - Special admission students shall conform to all LMC academic policies and regulations, as well as the code of conduct expected of all students. - Los Medanos College reserves the right to exclude or limit enrollment into impacted programs and in other programs or courses where health, safety, instructional methodology, facility constraints, or legal requirements are deemed inappropriate for these special admission students.

-- Los Medanos College reserves the right to exclude or limit enrollment into impacted programs and in other programs or courses where health, safety, instructional methodology, facility constraints, or legal requirements are deemed inappropriate for these special admission students. - Important Note: By giving consent, parents of concurrently enrolled students agree they understand that the college is an adult learning environment and students are expected to behave accordingly.
+• Important Note: By giving consent, parents of concurrently enrolled students agree they understand that the college is an adult learning environment and students are expected to behave accordingly.
 Additionally, they understand that classes will be taught at the college level and the curriculum and college procedures will not be modified nor will other accommodations be made.

 Applications for admission to the college must be filed with the Admissions and Records Office, prior to course enrollment.
 Once an application is submitted for new and returning students, a registration appointment time and date will be issued for course enrollment.
 All new and returning students must complete and submit a college application.
 Continuing students need not reapply.
-Registration appointment cards will automatically be sent to continuing students.